burrsutter/llama-stack-tutorial/readme.md

 Total models: 3
 ```

+We will add the Guard model later for shields/safety

 ### Delete a model

-Does not work as of March 23
+Does not work as of March 23 and you will need 8B model later

 ```
 python 1-models-delete.py